Applications

 Counterfeit medicines not only result in substantial revenue losses for pharmaceutical companies and their affiliates but also tarnish the reputation of authentic brands.
 Unwitting consumers, purchasing counterfeit products unknowingly, may perceive the affected brands negatively due to differences in performance between counterfeit and authentic medications.

 Beyond financial implications, the presence of counterfeit pharmaceuticals exacerbates socio-economic disparities and public health crises.
 Job losses, reduced tax revenue for governments, and, most critically, the potential for illness and death among patients using counterfeit medications underscore the severity of this issue.
-Although precise figures remain difficult to quantify objectively, the World Health Organization (WHO) estimates more than 100,000 deaths each year due to counterfeit malaria drugs, while according to Frontier Economics Ltd, counterfeit drugs caused more than 3,000 deaths annually in G20 countries.
+Although it is difficult to objectively quantify precise figures, the World Health Organization (WHO) estimates that there are more than 100,000 deaths each year just considering counterfeit malaria drugs.

 Counterfeit in Food&Beverage